wmealing/cellium/README.md

 ## License

-This software is released under the MIT License.
+This software is released under the Apache 2.0 license.